DHTMLX/docs-suite/docs/grid/localization.md

 # Localization

 :::tip pro version only
-The described functionality is available in the **PRO** version only.
+The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

 You can apply different languages to the interface of dhtmlxGrid.
 You just need to translate the corresponding strings for Grid labels and apply a ready locale to the component.